Best For

 Our Verdict

-The Origin Adapt Hybrid mattress is a 12″ hybrid mattress made of a quilted cover, poly foam comfort layer, and pocketed coil support base.
+The Origin Adapt Hybrid mattress is a 12.5″ hybrid mattress made of poly foam and pocketed coils, all wrapped up with a plush quilted cover.

-The Origin Adapt Hybrid is available in a single firmness level — medium-firm.
+The Origin Adapt Hybrid is available in a single firmness level — slightly firm.
+This firmness could be a good match for many sleepers, but especially for back or stomach sleepers.

-The Origin Adapt Hybrid is $629 for a queen-sized mattress, which is 55% less than the average hybrid.
-While the performance isn’t exactly amazing, the price certainly is.
-When you consider the performance vs. price ratio it makes for a compelling value.
+The Origin Adapt Hybrid is $629 for a queen-sized mattress, which is 59% expensive less than average.
+While the performance is far from incredible, the price point certainly is.
+Within this pricing tier the Origin Adapt is the 4th best mattress we’ve tested to date.
+As a result, it remains a strong value mattress.

 Type: Hybrid